QingdaoShop

 • Clip type: Dual (front + back)

-• Sizes: XS to L only
+• Sizes: XS to L

 • Padding: Heavy — chest + belly